earthlab/r-python-eds-lessons-env/README.md

 ## How to Update

-1. Install conda-lock if you don't already have it: `conda install -c conda-forge conda-lock`
+1. Install `conda-lock` if you don't already have it: `conda install -c conda-forge conda-lock`
 2. Update the environment file with the new packages of your choice
-3. run `conda-lock -f environment.yml -p linux-64` in bash to update the lock  file
+3. Run `conda-lock -f environment.yml -p linux-64` in bash to update the lock  file
-4. open a new PR with  this new files (lock file and environment.yml file)
+4. Open a new PR with  this new files (lock file and environment.yml file)

 # How to use the docker container